Yazwh0/BitMagic.Documentation/Debugger/WatchesBreakpoints.md

 ## Logpoints

-Logpoints will display a message in the output window when they are hit, which is especially useful for a system where outputting text natively is difficult.
+Logpoints will display a message in the Debug Console when they are hit, which is especially useful for a system where outputting text natively is difficult.

 Logpoints can be combined with conditional and hit count breakpoints to determine if the output will be logged.